Float Seattle — Sales Training Hub

 Post-Float Upsell

 This is the highest leverage moment in the entire sales cycle.
-They just floated — their nervous system is reset, they feel incredible, and they're the most open they'll ever be to investing in their wellness.
-This is when you present the membership.
+They just floated — their nervous system is reset, they feel incredible, and they're the most open they'll ever be.
+The goal here is to keep them out of their head and into their body, then naturally move them into the Intro Series.
+The membership comes after.

 Training Video — Post-Float Upsell Conversation